Best DACs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best DACs you can buy in 2021.

-You might not realise, but most of us make use of at least one digital-to-analogue converter (or DAC) every single day.
-Any device that delivers digital sound – be it a Blu-ray player, digital TV box, games console, portable music player or smartphone – requires a DAC to convert its audio to an analogue signal before it is output to speakers, headphones or another analogue device.
+You might not realise it, but most of us make use of at least one digital-to-analogue converter (DAC) every single day.
+Any device that delivers digital sound – be it a laptop, Blu-ray player, digital TV box, games console, portable music player or smartphone – requires a DAC to convert its audio to an analogue signal before it is output to speakers, headphones or another analogue device.

-Without a DAC, your digital music collection is nothing but a sizeable collection of “0s and 1s” (more on that shortly) that makes sense only within the digital domain.
-In short, DACs play a large part in making digital music worthwhile.
+Without a DAC, your digital music collection is nothing but a sizeable collection of “0s and 1s” that makes sense only within the digital domain.
+In short, DACs play a huge part in making digital music worthwhile.

 Chord continues to light up the premium market for DACs and the Qutest is the proof.
 It's the product that lesser rivals look up to at this price point.
 The DAC delivers a crisp, clean and concise sound, with Chord's now familiar neutral tonal balance.